rwtourdot/linker/README.md

 **graph_variant file**

-A file which extracts all phasing information from a bamfile.
+A file which extracts all phasing information in a .bam file.
+These files can be concatenated given the same sample and chromosome.
 ```
 variant_id  chrom position  tech_hash readname
 46692825_C_C	chr21	46692825	GATAACCGTACTGCTA-1	HMVT3CCXX:6:2107:9790:22739